NLeSC/pycoeman/README.md

 The installation makes the following command-line tools available: `coeman-seq-local`, `coeman-par-local`, `coeman-par-ssh` and `coeman-par-sge`

+## Deployment

+Pycoeman deploys either at the user's computer (*local*) or at a set of remote machines (*remote*).
+With *Pycoeman* user's commands are executed either in *sequential mode* or *parallel mode*.
+Independent from the execution mode, the commands are either executed at the user's computer (commands with *-local* suffix) or distributed among a set of machines (commands with either *-ssh* or *-sge* suffix).
+The ones with *-ssh* suffix use **ssh** to run commands at the remote hosts.
+The ones with *-sge* suffix submit the commands as jobs to a Sun Grid Engine queuing system.

-## Sequential commands
+### Sequential mode.

-Sequential commands can be executed with pycoeman.
-Which commands are executed is specified with a XML configuration file.
-Then, the tool `coeman-seq-local` can be used to run the sequence of commands in the local machine.

-The sequential commands XML configuration file must contain a root tag `<SeqCommands>`.
-Then, for each command we have to add a XML element `<Component>` which must have as child elements at least a `<id>` and a `<command>` elements.
+Commands to be executed in sequential mode are listed in a XML configuration file.
+The sequential commands XML configuration file must contain a root tag `<SeqCommands>` and for each command a XML element `<Component>` is added with two mandatory nested XML elements, `<id>` and `<command>`.

-Since the commands will be executed in an independent execution folder, if a command requires some files/folders, these have to be specified with `<require>` or `<requirelist>` tags.
+Dependencies on files/directories should be specified with `<require>` or `<requirelist>` tags.
 (Soft) links are created in the execution folder for the specified files/folders.
 Using `<require>` is recommended for small number of required files/folders, and they are specified comma-separated.
 Using `<requirelist>` is recommended when the number of required files/folders is large.
 In this case they are specified in a separate ASCII file, one file/folder per line.
 Both `<require>` and `<requirelist>` can be simultaneously used.

-It is important to notice that since all the commands are executed in the same execution folder, if a command in the sequence already 'linked' a file/folder (using `<require>` or `<requirelist>`) there is no need to do it again.
-An example XML configuration file:
+Once the sequential mode XML configuration file is defined the user should use the tools `coeman-seq-[local | ssh | sge]` to execute them.
+For local executions, it is important to notice that since all the commands are executed in the same execution folder file/folders already linked for one of the commands (using `<require>` or `<requirelist>`) they don't need to be linked again.
+In the following example, *inputfile1* and
+*inputfile2* are linked for *Executable1* and re-used for *Executable2*.
 ```
 <SeqCommands>
   <Component>